 7. Big Buddha and Po Lin Monastery

-It’s easy to find Hong Kong Buddhist temples in the city however the Po Lin Monastery is different for it has a statue of the Tian Tian Buddha.
+If you’re looking for buddhist temples, Hong Kong would not disappoint you.
+Its easy to find Hong Kong Buddhist temples in the city however the Po Lin Monastery is different for it has a statue of the Tian Tian Buddha.
 This statue took 12 years to complete and is 34 meters high.

 Location: Tin Tan Buddha, Ngong Ping Rd, Lantau Island